cecileanne/LIRIBot/README.md

 ## What is LiriBot?

 LiriBot is a Command Line Interface App that allows users to search for Entertainment information - either movies (via OMDB), music (via Spotify), or search for when a band will be performing (via SeatGeek).
+Liri's Choice is a way of finding out about any of these types of searches but from a predetermined file.

+### Concert information you will receive

+1. Artist Name (which you will provide)
+2. Venue, City of show
+3. Date of the event

+### Song information you will receive

+1. Song Name (which you will provide)
+2. Artist(s)
+3. Album the song track is from
+4. A link to a preview from Spotify

+### Movie information you will receive

+1. Title of the movie.
+2. Year the movie came out.
+3. IMDB Rating of the movie.
+4. Rotten Tomatoes Rating of the movie.
+5. Country where the movie was produced.
+6. Language of the movie.
+7. Plot of the movie.
+8. Actresses/Actors in the movie.

 ## Getting Started